Skin-to-Skin

 What if I am separated from my baby after birth?

-• If the mother is unavailable or unwell, skin-to-skin with dad or a support person is encouraged.
-Once mom and baby are able, skin-to-skin should be encouraged for at least 2 hours or until the first feeding.
-Ask your health professional about skin-to-skin after a Cesarean Section.
+• If the birthing parent is unavailable or unwell, skin-to-skin with the partner or a support person is encouraged.
+Once the birthing parent and baby are able, skin-to-skin should be encouraged for at least 2 hours or until the first feeding is completed.
+Ask your health professional about skin-to-skin after a cesarean section.

 Skin-to-skin is also known as Kangaroo Care.
-Frequent skin-to-skin is especially important for babies who are born early (premature).(pdf) Alberta Breastfeeding Committee — “Kangraroo’s Know… Do You?”
+Frequent skin-to-skin is especially important for babies who are born early (premature).(pdf) Alberta Breastfeeding Committee — “Kangraroo Care

 Print pagePDF pageEmail page